nabinchha/eventz/README.md

 Eventz
 ======

-iPhone app that uses TicketLeap public REST API.
+iPhone app that uses TicketLeap's public REST API.
+The app provides an easy way to look for events around you.
+The current version displays events that are happening in the next two weeks.

 ![alt tag](/photo1.PNG)